-- Blond Republican Sex Kitten: In many episodes, though in "E Pluribus Wiggum", she is shown as a Democrat.
+- Blonde Republican Sex Kitten: In many episodes, though in "E Pluribus Wiggum", she is shown as a Democrat.

 - Children Are a Waste: Lindsey, outraged at paying high damages for a particular riot that the youth have caused, formed an anti-youth group named SSCCATAGAPP (Singles, Seniors, Childless Couples And Teens And Gays Against Parasitic Parents), and lobbied to deprive Springfield of all child-friendly things.